 · Infected teeth

 · Teeth that are impacted (not fully erupted through the tissue)

 · Impacted wisdom teeth

 Our Simi Valley surgical facility is equipped with modern operating rooms and state of the art monitoring equipment for the safe delivery of anesthesia, most advanced surgical equipment and highest standard when it comes to cleanliness protocols.
-For patients with complicated medical issues, we also have an accredited outpatient surgical center with a nursing staff and an anesthesiologist.
+For patients with complicated medical issues, we also have an outpatient surgical center with a nursing staff and an anesthesiologist.

 Wisdom Teeth Removal at ADI Simi Valley

 If you are a teen or young adult, or you are experiencing complications from your third molars, you may want to consider having your wisdom teeth removed.
 This common procedure is important for optimal oral health and maintaining space in the mouth for a healthy smile.
 Our Simi Valley oral surgeons have the expertise and experience to properly diagnose the need for tooth extraction, create a treatment plan, perform the outpatient surgery and to monitor patients post-op and follow up during the healing process.

 Most people develop thirty-two permanent teeth over their lifetime with the last four teeth typically erupting from the gums.
 These third molars are known as wisdom teeth.
 These teeth normally emerge between the ages of 17 and 21 but can erupt as early as age 11.

 Removing wisdom teeth is required when the jaw is not large enough to accommodate the third molars.
 When these teeth are unable to erupt, they become embedded or impacted in gum tissue or bone causing many potential future dental problems.

 Some of the main reasons to consider extracting wisdom teeth are to avoid discomfort and oral health issues.
 These include: